Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Theory and method

-Fig.~\ref{fig2}a shows the simulated beam profiles under different illumination coherence conditions, with the distance between the microlens plane and pixel plane set to $1~\mu\text{m}$ in this simulation.
-This distance is estimated from the CRA of the sensor with the assumption that the microlens lateral shift for CRA compensation does not exceed half of the $2\times2$ pixel group, and the experimental procedure used to obtain the precise distance is described later in the experimental section.
-Strictly speaking, this distance ($\sim2\bar{\lambda}$, estimated from the center wavelength of the visible spectrum) lies at the border between the radiative and near-field regimes.
+Figure~\ref{fig2}b illustrates the simulated beam profiles under varying illumination coherence conditions, with the distance between the microlens plane and pixel plane set to $1~\mu\text{m}$ in this simulation.
+This distance is estimated from the sensor’s CRA, based on the assumption that the lateral microlens shift for CRA compensation does not exceed half the size of the $2\times2$ pixel group, and The experimental procedure for obtaining the precise distance is detailed in the subsequent experimental section.
+Strictly speaking, this distance ($\sim2\bar{\lambda}$, estimated from the center wavelength of the visible spectrum) lies at the boundary between the radiative and near-field regimes.
 However, since the microlens contains no sub-wavelength structures and the detector integrates the optical field over finite pixel areas, effectively acting as a spatial low-pass filter, the contribution of the remaining high-frequency near-field components is expected to be negligible in the actual experiment.
-Therefore, Eq.~(\ref{eq10}) still provides a useful basis for analysis.

-Fig.~\ref{fig2}a indicates that when the coherence length of the illumination is larger than the width of the pixel group ($\sim2~\mu\text{m}$), the light can be approximated as coherent during propagation.
-In practice, LED sources typically have a relatively narrow bandwidth ($\sim30~\text{nm}$) compared to incandescent white light.
-Thus, the coherence length can be estimated by $r_c = \lambda_0^2 / \Delta\lambda$, where $\lambda_0$ is the center wavelength and $\Delta\lambda$ is the spectral bandwidth.
-Under typical conditions, the coherence length of an LED exceeds $2~\mu\text{m}$.
-In this case, the light field within each pixel group can be regarded as fully coherent, and Eq.~(\ref{eq10}) reduces to the coherent form: